pgbackrest/pgbackrest/README.md

 Limits the amount of archive log that will be written locally when `archive-async=y`.
 After the limit is reached, the following will happen:

-- PgBackRest will notify Postgres that the archive was succesfully backed up, then DROP IT.
+- PgBackRest will notify Postgres that the archive was successfully backed up, then DROP IT.
 - An error will be logged to the console and also to the Postgres log.
 - A stop file will be written in the lock directory and no more archive files will be backed up until it is removed.